Locally rigid $\infty$-categories: Local rigidity and rigidification

-We now prove a second stability property of locally rigid categories. \begin{prop} Any colimit of commutative locally rigid $\V$-algebras along internal left adjoints is locally rigid. \end{prop} \begin{proof} We prove that this is so for finite coproducts and for sifted colimits, from which the general case follows.
+We can use these results to prove a converse to \Cref{ex:complocrig}: \begin{cor} Let $f:\V\to\W, g:\W\to \mathcal U$ two morphisms in $\CAlg(\PrL)$.
+If $f$ and $gf$ are locally rigid, then $g$ is also locally rigid. \end{cor} \begin{rmk} We do not have a full $2$-out-of-$3$ for local rigidity, as the example $\Sp\to \Fun(\mathbb N,\Sp)\to \Sp$ shows. \end{rmk} \begin{proof} By \Cref{prop:locrigdbl}, $\mathcal U$ is dualizable over $\W$.
+Consider now the multiplication map $\mathcal U\otimes_\W\mathcal U\to\mathcal U$, which we need to show is a $\mathcal U$-internal left adjoint on either side.
+Note that the map $\mathcal U\otimes_\V\mathcal U\to \mathcal U\otimes_\W\mathcal U$ is a map of the form $\M\to \M\otimes_{\W\otimes_\V\W}\W$ and so by local rigidity of $\W$, it is a $\W$-internal left adjoint, and hence a $\V$-internal left adjoint.
+Furthermore, its image generates the target under colimits.
+Thus, by \cite[Lemma 1.30]{maindbl} and local rigidity of $gf$, the map $\mathcal U\otimes_\W\mathcal U\to \mathcal U$ is a $\V$-internal left adjoint.
+By \Cref{prop:intladjlocrig}, it is a $\mathcal U$-internal left adjoint, as was to be shown. \end{proof} We now prove a second stability property of locally rigid categories. \begin{prop} Any colimit of commutative locally rigid $\V$-algebras along internal left adjoints is locally rigid. \end{prop} \begin{proof} We prove that this is so for finite coproducts and for sifted colimits, from which the general case follows.

 The former are simply tensor products, and it is clear from the definition that a tensor product of locally rigid $\V$-algebras is locally rigid.

 Now let $\W_\bullet: I\to \CAlg(\Mod_\V(\PrL))$ be a sifted diagram with locally rigid values, and internal left adjoints as transition maps.
 As $I$ is sifted, the colimit $\W$ of this diagram exists and is computed in $\Mod_\V(\PrL)$.